 Upon the Principal notification, the Contractor shall suspend rendering of services specified in accordance with the notice and use its best efforts to minimize the impact of the suspension with the assistance of the Principal.
 However, the Contractor shall continue to carry out all unsuspended rendering of services.

-If the above suspension is caused by reasons for which the Contractor is responsible, then the Contractor shall correct its imperfection or mistake in performing its obligations under the Contract or eliminate deviation from the quality standards specified in the Contract which caused the suspension and resume the rendering of services as soon as possible without any extra costs to the Principal and/or extension of the Project Schedule as well as the Contractor's responsibility for Contract Warranties.
-The Contractor undertakes to eliminate the reasons for suspension at its expenses orshall payreimburse to the Principal alladditional costs actually incurred by the Principal resulting from the said suspension, but under no circumstances the total sum of these additional costs shall exceed 10% 100% of the cost of the suspended servicesfor the period of suspension.
+If the above suspension is caused by reasons for which the Contractor is responsible, then the Contractor shall correct its imperfection or mistake in performing its obligations under the Contract or eliminate deviation from the quality standards specified in the Contract and resume the rendering of services as soon as possible without any extra costs to the Principal .
+The Contractor undertakes to eliminate the reasons for suspension at its expenses and shall reimburse to the Principal all costs actually incurred by the Principal resulting from the said suspension, but under no circumstances the total sum of these costs shall not exceed 10% 100% of the cost of the suspended services.

-If the above suspension is caused by the reason for which the Principal is responsible, then the Principal shall payreimburse to the Contractor 100% of all the expenses actually incurred by the Contractor directly as the result of the mentioned suspension. the additional cost actually incurred by the Contractor resulting from the said suspension, but under no circumstances the total sum of these additional costs shall exceed 10% of the cost of the suspended services.
+If the above suspension is caused by the reason for which the Principal is responsible, then the Principal shall reimburse to the Contractor 10% 100% of all the expenses actually incurred by the Contractor directly as the result of the mentioned suspension.

 The Contractor undertakes to resume rendering of services immediately after the cause of the suspension is eliminated and after receiving the written notice by facsimile or e-mail from the Principal concerning the end of suspension.
 The original copy of the notice shall be sent to the Contractor by registered mail thereafter.

 Property rights

+13.1.
+The Principal is entitled to use only within the territory of Iran, any intellectual property developed and/or provided by the Contractor during implementation of this Contract.
+The Contractor, as concerns all its Services, shall be responsible for and shall indemnify and hold the Principal harmless from all charges, expenses, including legal fees, losses or damages which may arise in connection with any claim, action or charge based on the grounds that the Principal or the Contractor or their agents have in any way violated or infringed any patents or other intellectual property rights of third parties.
+The Contractor shall at its own costs acquire, if necessary, intellectual property rights and patent or licenses in order to authorize lawful use of the Plant.

+13.2.
+It shall be the Contractor’s responsibility to take without delay all corrective steps to avoid or to eliminate infringement or any harmful consequences to the Principal thereof.

+13.3.
+In the event claims, whether in or out of court, are brought against the Principal for such infringement of intellectual property rights and patent in connection with design, manufacture, installation or use of the parts delivered by the Contractor, the Contractor shall hold the Principal harmless from and against any such claims or demands made by holders of intellectual property rights and patent.
+The Principal shall inform the Contractor immediately of such claims, and to the extent possible shall authorize the Contractor to conduct any relevant legal proceeding under its own name.
+Without the Contractor’s consent, the Principal shall not admit the validity of any claims of holders of intellectual property rights and patent.

+13.4.
+Any information regarding joint research carried out under the present Contract may be transferred to third party exclusively by a written agreement between the Parties.

+13.5 The Parties have no right to transfer any documents received from the either Party to third party without written agreement between the Parties.